svenluijten/svenluijten.com/source/_posts/tagging-and-branching-strategy-for-libraries-and-packages.md

 From this point on, `main` is for `v2.0.0` development.
 I would now also _stop_ directly committing to any of these branches and work via pull requests instead.
 These pull requests most often target `1.x`, and are ported over to `main`.

-For instance, say I have a new feature _without breaking changes_ in the works.
+For instance, say you have a new feature _without breaking changes_ in the works.
 The pull request for this feature will target `1.x` so it lands in `v1.1.0`.
-Once approved and merged into `1.x`, I would then merge that change into `main`:
+Once approved and merged into `1.x`, you'd merge that change into `main`:

 ```sh
 $ git switch 1.x